Tropical Design

 Passive cooling uses the building's form, orientation, and materials to maintain a comfortable indoor environment.

-• Daylighting Strategies: Maximizing natural light while minimizing solar heat gain (glare).
-This includes using light shelves to bounce light deeper into a room, orienting windows North/South, and sizing windows appropriately based on the required daylight factor.
+• Daylighting Strategies: Maximizing natural light while minimizing solar heat gain and glare.
+This includes using light shelves (horizontal surfaces that reflect daylight onto the ceiling and deeper into a room), orienting major windows North/South to catch diffuse sky radiation rather than direct sun, and using clerestory windows to provide deep, indirect lighting.

 • Evaporative Cooling: Using water to cool the air.
 While more common in hot-arid climates, integrating indoor plants, water features, or courtyard pools can provide localized cooling even in humid conditions when paired with adequate ventilation.

-• Stack Effect (Thermal Chimney): Utilizing the principle that hot air rises.
-High ceilings with clerestory windows or roof vents allow accumulated hot air to escape at the top, drawing in cooler air from lower levels (like the traditional ventanillas).
+• Stack Effect (Thermal Buoyancy): Utilizing the principle that warm air is less dense and naturally rises.
+High ceilings combined with high-level exhausts (clerestory windows, roof ridge vents) allow accumulated hot air to escape, which creates negative pressure that draws in cooler air from lower levels (like traditional ventanillas).

 Tropical House Cross-Section